PEWOLO/GROFF_HDTBL/README.md

 ```
 entries as possible for our table.
 It is better to put that table in another file and just source it with the .so register in ouir main file.

-# Take a look the example provided with the output pdf file.
+# Take a look at the example provided with the output pdf file.
 By the way, I used *awk* to generate the table entries found the _table.ms_ file.